 The Title Bar provides cohesive access to the user of basic and necessary functions via a textual hierarchy.

 The first stage is the Source System.
-Selecting it in the Route table will open a configuration panel, the screen (depending on the resolution) will look similar to this:
+Selecting it in the Route table will open a configuration panel, and the screen (depending on the resolution) will look similar to this:

 The Source stage is used to identify or name a system.
-It can reflect the name of the source client, vendor, a type of system such as a data base or a software application.
+It can reflect the name of the source client, vendor, a type of system such as a database or a software application.
 The field labeled System Name is where you want to type in the name you wish to give your Source System.
-Typically, the label reflects an internal or external generic name, such as Local Filesystem, or Server 31-a.
+Typically, the label reflects an internal or external generic name, such as Local Filesystem or Server 31-a.